Big Blues (Art Farmer album)

 Big Blues is an album by American flugelhornist Art Farmer and guitarist Jim Hall, featuring performances recorded in 1978 and released on the CTI label.
 It was produced by Creed Taylor.

 Reception

 The AllMusic review stated: "Since Farmer and Hall have long had very complementary styles (both being lyrical, harmonically advanced and thoughtful in their improvisations), it is little surprise that this set is a complete success".

+DownBeat assigned the album 4 stars.
+Reviewer Ben Sandmel wrote, "Guitarist Hall shares Farmer’s subtle, low key format, while Mike Mainieri’s vibes give the set speed, fire and funk.
+Steve Gadd and Mike Moore are impeccable throughout on drums and bass, pushing or laying back as the moment demands, listening carefully and contributing their own dynamic accents".